 The proposed bill eliminates the very critical Section R408 Passive House as an alternative compliance path.
 Passive House is an accepted building industry standard and has the potential to shift the industry into the high performance building sector.

-- Facilitate and recognize low carbon emitting Passive House buildings in the New York City Energy Conservation Code.
+- Recognize low carbon emitting Passive House buildings in the New York City Energy Conservation Code

-- Support and stimulate accelerated growth of the Passive House design and construction in New York City.
+- Stimulate accelerated growth of the Passive House design and construction in New York City

-- Provide a critical tool to achieve greenhouse gas emission goals established by the City of New York.
+- Provide a critical tool to achieve greenhouse gas emission limits established by the City of New York

 New York Passive House requests the inclusion of Section R408 Passive House into the New York City Energy Conservation Code (NYCECC) and with considerable concern, supports the proposed bill.
 The bill as it stands, is merely an incremental improvement of the current code.
 In the face of a climate emergency, we can no longer sustain half measures.
 We advocate for a bill with the inclusion of Section R408, which will allow our building industry to fulfill the requirements of local laws 32 and 97.